fscottfoti/togethermap-help/docs/customization.md

 <br><br>
 ```

-That's really all you need to know to make a nicely formatted page, and a place page created by this template is shown below.
+That's really all you need to know to make a nicely formatted page, and a place page created by this template is located [here](https://togethermap.com/place/ecGPcWi4XRDvMHLSp/kHkExXP8cdWLfNeGi).
 If you're an intermediate to advanced web programmer, you should know that these templates are rendered with [handlebars.js](http://handlebarsjs.com/) which is a very powerful templating library, and everything it can do TM can do.

-The user also controls the template for the "Place List" which is the list of places below the collection description, and the one for our sample collection looks like this:
+The user also controls the template for the "Place List" which is the list of places below the collection description, and the one for our [sample collection](https://togethermap.com/collection/ecGPcWi4XRDvMHLSp/) looks like this:

 ```html
 <h4>{{properties.name}}</h4>